Maureen Hicks: After the House of Commons

 Following Hicks's defeat, she re-located to Stratford-upon-Avon, where she was appointed by the local council to a role as town centre manager, and was involved in plans to develop the town's Bell Court Shopping Centre.
 She was a project director for the Stratford-upon-Avon Visitor Management Action Programme (VMAP), and was a founder member of the Shakespeare Country Association of Tourist Attractions (SCATA) - which includes the Royal Shakespeare Company, Warwick Castle, Anne Hathaway's Cottage and other Shakespeare Birthplace Trust properties.

 In November 1995, the Conservative MP for Stratford-upon-Avon, Alan Howarth, announced that he was defecting to the Labour party.
 The local Conservative association quickly moved to select a new candidate to replace him for the 1997 general election.
 Hicks, as a local candidate, put her name forward and made a shortlist of six candidates, but she lost the nomination to John Maples, the former MP for Lewisham West who had also lost his seat in the 1992 general election.

-Hicks has held a number of directorships, including for Earl Mountbatten Hospice in Newport, Isle of Wight.
+Hicks held a number of directorships, including for Earl Mountbatten Hospice in Newport, Isle of Wight.

-Personal life
+Personal life and death

-Hicks's interests in Who's Who include golf, music and travel.
+Hicks's interests in Who's Who included golf, music and travel.

-She married Keith Hicks in 1973.
-They have a son and a daughter.
+In 1973, she married Keith Hicks.
+They had a son and a daughter.
+Maureen Hicks died in Stratford-upon-Avon on 13 February 2024, at the age of 75.